learn-co-curriculum/phase-0-intro-to-js-2-errors-and-stack-traces/README.md

 ## `Uncaught TypeError: Assignment to constant variable.`

-You're probably familiar with this one by now &mdash; it means we accidentally tried to assign a new value to a variable declared with the `const` keyword, which prevents reassignment.
+You're probably familiar with this one by now — it means we accidentally tried to assign a new value to a variable declared with the `const` keyword, which prevents reassignment.
 However, sometimes you rightfully feel that you didn't try to reassign anything, and it boils down to a small typo: